nus-tic4002-AY2122S2/tp2/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `TeamContact 24-7-v1.4.jar` from the tp2 Repo GitHub v1.4 release.
+2. Download the latest `TeamContact 24-7-v1.4.jar` from the [tp2 Repo GitHub v1.4 release](https://github.com/AY2122S2-TIC4002-F18-5/tp2/releases/tag/v1.4).

 3. Copy the file to the folder you want to use as the _home folder_ for your demo app.

 4. Double-click the file to start the app.
 A Login Screen will appear.

-5. Enter your login data (sample Username usage = "Java", sample Password usage = "123456").
+5. Enter your login data (demo Username usage = "Java", sample Password usage = "123456").

-7. The GUI similar to that shown below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+7. The GUI similar to that shown below will appear next.
+Note how the app contains some sample data and a in-use CLI edit command.<br>
    ![Ui](images/Ui.png)

 8. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>